-My husband and I went on a magical belated honeymoon to the beautiful island of Roatan, Honduras.
-We explored, relaxed, ate, drank, laughed, and loved for a week on this incredible isle.
+My husband and I went on a magical belated honeymoon to the beautiful Roatan, Honduras.
+We explored, relaxed, ate, drank, laughed, and loved for a week on this incredible island.

-This Caribbean island captured our hearts and hasn’t let go since.
-We reminisced about our amazing time spent there for years and wished for a return trip many times.
+This Caribbean jewel captured our hearts and hasn’t let go since.
+We have reminisced about our amazing time there and wished for a return trip many times.

 Leading up to our trip, I spent weeks finding things for us to do while on Roatan.
 Creating an itinerary that was a mix of adventure and relaxation.
 And our plans worked out JUST how we wanted them to.